-Institute of Mathematics of the Czech Academy of Sciences provides access to digitized documents strictly for personal use.
+Institute of Mathematics of the Academy of Sciences of the Czech Republic provides access to digitized documents strictly for personal use.
 Each copy of any part of this document must contain these Terms of use.

-This document has been digitized, optimized for electronic delivery and stamped with digital signature within the project DML-CZ: The Czech Digital Mathematics Library http://dml.cz
+This paper has been digitized, optimized for electronic delivery and stamped with digital signature within the project DML-CZ: The Czech Digital Mathematics Library http://project.dml.cz